 Ten excellent (yet affordable) DIY Gift Ideas for $10 or less.

-Well, I'd like to help make your gift finding (and buying) a little easier and a whole lot more affordable with this list of 10 Amazingly Useful DIY Gift Ideas For Under $10.
+Well, I’d like to help make your gift finding (and buying) a little easier and a whole lot more affordable with this list of 10 useful DIY gifts.

 That's right, each of the following DIY tools cost ten dollars or less.
 And since most come with Craftsman's Lifetime Replacement Guarantee, you buy once and own for life.
 So, no matter what's happens to the tool, Craftsman (Sears) will replace it for free.

 So here we go.
-Some great gift ideas for your Mom, Dad, Grad, Brother, Sister -- even yourself.
+Great gift ideas for your Mom, Dad, Grad, Brother, Sister, Aunt or Uncle — even yourself.

 10 Incredible DIY Gift Ideas